Abiaina/hotel/design-activity.md

 Revisiting Hotel Activity
   There are a couple of places where I violate the single responsibility rule for classes.

-  I chose to fix the instance method available_rooms in admin that calls methods from the reservation class.
+  I chose to remove the instance variable price in admin and use a local variable to store the block room prices.
+This did not require any changes to my testing.

-  I will split the method into several methods and put most of the logic into the reservation class.

-  Reservation class will take on:
-  -checking if dates are valid

-  Admin: will just have a method that calls on that class and repackages the answer to be used in the admin class. almost no logic.
-Just adding to the array of reservation instances and updating the roomlist